 My nonprofit organization just received a grant or information request from Vanguard Charitable.
 What do I do next?

 Many nonprofit organizations become aware of Vanguard Charitable when they receive a grant recommended by one of our donors.
 We’ve issued grants to more than 100,000 nonprofits since our founding.
-Upon receiving a grant, you are welcome to deposit the funds and begin to use them to further your mission.
-Check the grant payment letter for any additional guidelines.
+Upon receiving a grant, you are welcome to access the funds and utilize them to further your mission.
+Check the grant details for any additional guidelines.

 Here are some other steps you may want to take: